leonardomso/33-js-concepts/README.md

 ### Articles

-List of the tools you can use to test or monitor your website or application:

  * 📜 [Understanding Javascript Call Stack, Event Loops — Gaurav Pandvia](https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec)
  * 📜 [Understanding the JavaScript Call Stack — Charles Freeborn](https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4)
  * 📜 [Javascript: What Is The Execution Context?
 What Is The Call Stack? — Valentino Gagliardi](https://www.valentinog.com/blog/js-execution-context-call-stack/)